There is a financial safety net (albeit limited) for workers who lose their jobs through no fault of their own, such as a layoff or company closure.

 - Forced relocation in retaliation for a whistleblower action

-Quitting because you don't like the job or because it doesn't offer
+Quitting because you don't like the job is not considered grounds for UI eligibility.

-How to File a Claim for Unemployment Benefits
+How To File a Claim for Unemployment Benefits

 The procedure for claims generally follows this sequence:

-- The former work files a claim
+- The former worker files a claim.

-- The state unemployment agency sends a confirmation letter to the employer and allows the employer an opportunity to dispute the claim
+- The state unemployment agency sends a confirmation letter to the employer and allows the employer an opportunity to dispute the claim.

-- The former employee then has an opportunity to respond
+- The former employee then has an opportunity to respond.

 - State employment agency determines whether the employee is eligible.
 Usually, the employee is eligible and begins to receive benefits.

-- If the employer disputes the claim, the employee and employer submit forms and documents in support of their position
+- If the employer disputes the claim, the employee and employer submit forms and documents in support of their position.

-- If one or both parties still disagree with the decision, it can be appealed to the State Superior Court
+- If one or both parties still disagree with the decision, it can be appealed to the State Superior Court.